OpenZeppelin/cairo-contracts/README.md

 Open `src/lib.cairo` and write your contract.

-For example, this how to extend the ERC20 standard contract:
+For example, this is how to write an ERC20-compliant contract:

 ```cairo
 #[starknet::contract]